Grimes, Bon Iver and more musicians turn up the volume on the climate crisis

 "I'm taking you into a kind of dystopian future, a world without forests, where the only plants you have are in your house, and they have a longing about them for the world that they used to live in," Aluna says.
 "They're calling to you to go into their memory of this beautiful forest."

 At first you scroll and mouse around a dismal, apocalyptic-feeling apartment.
-Then, underscored by Aluna's soundtrack and narration, an orchid transports you outside to a surreal rainforest full of vibrant, whimsical plant life and a sky full of birds soaring over treetops.
+Then, underscored by Aluna's soundtrack and narration, an orchid transports you outside to a surreal rainforest full of vibrant, whimsical plant life and birds soaring over treetops.
 The contrasting spaces -- black vs. sundrenched, static vs. growing -- make for a jarring juxtaposition.

 This is just one of the interactive music videos for Undercurrent, a new experiential art and music platform aimed at inspiring social change.
 Its first live event runs in Brooklyn from Sept.
 9 through Sept.
 26, with 60,000 square feet of immersive audiovisual art installations calling attention to the climate crisis and organizations working to combat it.
 These include Global Forest Generation, Ocean Conservancy and Kiss The Ground, which advocates for regenerative agriculture, a system of farming principles and practices that increase biodiversity.